locally-io/ios-engage-sdk/README.md

 ## Monitoring Beacons Campaigns

-After the SDK has been initialized you can call Engage.startMonitoringBeacons in any place of you app.
-The initialized closure is used to guarantee startMonitoringBeacons is only called after the SDK has been initialized.
+After the SDK has been initialized, you can call Engage.startMonitoringBeacons from any place in your app.
+The initialized closure is used to guarantee that startMonitoringBeacons is )_only_ called after the SDK has been initialized.

 ```swift
 Engage.initialized = {
 	Engage.startMonitoringBeacons()